18 Amazing THings to do in Bulgaria

 Visiting the Rila Monastery is one of the most fascinating things to do in Bulgaria.

-Amble through striped black, red and white archways, explore its elegant colonnades and admire the grandeur of its murals and icons.
+Stroll through striped black, red and white archways, explore its elegant colonnades and admire the grandeur of its murals and icons.

-If you want a small glimpse into the monk life, you’re able to stay in the living quarters where monks still live.
+For a glimpse into monk life, one of the best things to do in Bulgaria is to stay in the living quarters where monks still live.

 One of the top things to do in Bulgaria is to saunter through Plovdiv’s romantic Old Town.
 This is an Old Town like no other we’ve ever seen!
 Most are crowded, noisy and full of street vendors.
-This couldn’t be more opposite!
+This couldn’t be more opposite.

 This one takes you back to the old times.
 The narrow cobbled streets are lined with colourful museums, antique shops, guesthouses, elegant revival-era townhouses and galleries in perfect silence.
-Most of the buildings are from the 19th century and are absolutely beautiful!
+Most of the buildings are from the 19th century and are absolutely stunning!

 For an overview of Plovdiv’s diverse history, head to the ethnographic museum set in the magnificent Kuyumdjiev House.
 This is the most emblematic of the revival-era townhouses and is now an enchanting museum.